 IMPORTANT – Please DO NOT contaminate the compost.
 Remove plastic ties, stickers, twist ties and DO NOT use plastic bags.
 It’s important to note that contaminated material cannot be processed into compost.
 It will be disposed of as MSW (Municipal Solid Waste aka trash) and sent to a waste-to-energy plant, which adds cost to the program.

 Please take notice that the material you drop off may be examined for contamination by the transfer station attendant.
-If the attendant believes you are repeatedly violating the rules of acceptable material, you risk being band from the program.
+If the attendant believes you are repeatedly violating the rules of acceptable material, you risk being banned from the program.
 The success of the program is dependent on participants being mindful and bringing only acceptable material.

 Compost will be available to residents in the spring.
 More information will be posted on this site by the first of April 2023.